superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 [RAG Evaluation with RAGAS](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas)

-For this article we will take you through RAG Evaluation using another popular framework tool called Arize Phoenix.
-It is an open source tool to evaluate and observe LLM applications, including capabilities to determine the relevance or irrelevance of the documents retrieved by RAG application.
-It also assists with monitoring models and LLM applications, providing LLMOps fast insights with zero-config observability.
+For this article we will take you through RAG Evaluation using another popular framework tool called [Arize Phoenix]((https://phoenix.arize.com/)).

-Please check out Phoenix [github]([https://github.com/Arize-ai/phoenix](https://github.com/Arize-ai/phoenix)) or [website]([https://phoenix.arize.com/](https://phoenix.arize.com/)) for more information.

-Let us talk about the RAG evaluation aspect of Phoenix in this article.

-Just like our [previous article]([https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas)) , we’ll be building a RAG pipeline and evaluate it using Phoenix.

-The code is available in the [github repo]([https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-arize](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-arize)) if you prefer to follow along.
+> The code is available in the [github repo](https://github.com/qdrant/qdrant-rag-eval/tree/master/workshop-rag-eval-qdrant-arize) if you prefer to follow along.<br/>

-There is also a walkthrough workshop [video]([https://www.youtube.com/watch?v=m_J0nFmnrPI](https://www.youtube.com/watch?v=m_J0nFmnrPI)) available for the reference.
+> There is also a walkthrough workshop [video](https://www.youtube.com/watch?v=m_J0nFmnrPI) available for the reference.

 This Article will take you through :